vibhoragarwal/techvibhor/_posts/aws_athena.md

 Reason is that you expected lesser data for very high 'attr1' input, so increase the ranges as above, to avoid ending up having very small sized files.

-At the same time, we have very lower ranges for frequently used & supported 'attr1' inputs to avoid a larger range which then ends up having large files.
+At the same time, you have very lower ranges for frequently used & supported 'attr1' inputs to avoid a larger range which then ends up having large files.
-It depends on the data that we are trying to partition !
+It depends on the data that you are trying to partition !

 Same philosophy applies for subsequent attributes; and together, arrive at an optimal partition count and a reasonable file size in each partition.
 This may take few iterations and reverse engineering to find optimal ranges to partition data and see how data spans out